Tips for managing anxiety

 Keep Coming Back to Self-Compassion

 Self-compassion involves treating yourself with kindness and understanding, especially during times of struggle or distress.
-Practise self-compassion by speaking to yourself with the same kindness and support you would offer to a friend in a similar situation.
-Acknowledge your feelings without judgement and remind yourself that it’s okay to experience anxiety—it’s a natural part of being human.
+Practice self-compassion by speaking to yourself with the same kindness and support you would offer to a friend in a similar situation.
+Acknowledge your feelings without judgement and remind yourself that it’s okay to experience anxiety, it’s a natural part of being human.

 Closing Thoughts